4 ways to help parents who have lost a baby

 Trigger warning: This article contains information relating to pregnancy and infant loss and may trigger traumatic memories for some people.
 If you are experiencing emotional difficulties relating to pregnancy or infant loss you can contact Lifeline on 13 11 14 or Stillbirth and Neonatal Death Support (SANDS) Australia on 1300 072 637.
+Please note that Wholehearted Family Health is not in any way affiliated with the businesses listed in this article.

 October 15 is International Pregnancy and Infant Loss Remembrance Day.
-Although parents who have lost a baby through miscarriage, still birth or newborn death think about their baby often, having an official day allows for a public acknowledgment of their loss and the opportunity to raise awareness of the devastating impact of pregnancy and infant loss.
+Although parents who have lost a baby through miscarriage, stillbirth or newborn death think about their baby often, having an official day allows for a public acknowledgment of their loss and the opportunity to raise awareness of the devastating impact of pregnancy and infant loss.

 An estimated one in four pregnancies (103,000) end in miscarriage in Australia each year, while approximately 3,000 babies are either stillborn or die in the first 28 days after birth (SANDS, 2015).